How to Apply

 The festival accepts applications for violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, timpani/percussion, and piano.
 We also offer a String Quartet Fellowship, for formed string quartets.
 Each member of the group needs to apply separately, but please include the name of the quartet on the application.
 Follow the "Apply Now" link in the navigation box on the left to find out more.

 Interested applicants should be advanced, pre-professional musicians.
-Accepted applicants will range in age from 16 years old (must be 16 by June 1, 2018) to students at the university, master's and doctoral levels.
-While most accepted students are pursuing a degree you do not have to be currently enrolled at a school to apply.
+Accepted applicants will range in age from 16 years old (must be 16 by June 1, 2019) to students at the university,

 All accepted applicants attend on a full scholarship, valued at $2,700.
 The scholarship includes room, board, tuition and a number of extra-curricular activities such as field trips.
 A non-refundable application fee of $75* must accompany all applications and a $200 registration fee ($25 refundable) is required upon acceptance.
 Accepted fellows are responsible for their own transportation to and from the festival.

 *The official application deadline is February 15.
 However, if the application for your specific instrument is still open after this date, you may still apply.
 The non-refundable application fee after this date is $85.
 As instrument applications close, they will be posted here.